 James Van Manen was born in Sonoma, California.
 He grew up in Wisconsin, California, Michigan and Iowa with deaf parents (father, mother, and stepfather) and his older, hearing brother.
 He studied education at the University of Northern Iowa and earned his MA and PhD from Gallaudet University.
 Since 1990, however, a passion for art, however, drew him to graphic arts classes and the pursuit of research on art history.
 In 2012 and 2014, he published texts in his Deaf Artist Series, exploring the work of deaf artists Ann Silver and Nancy Rourke.

 Outside of his deaf art history contributions, Van Manen has produced works in wire sculpture and acrylic paint.
 He shared with the KODAheart team that his art always includes coda/deaf themes, “All of the artwork I make has Deaf themes in it.
 Some of the work also has Coda themes.
 I have made many pieces that use hands and handshapes from ASL and have made several pieces that say coda in one way or another.”
 In his recent art show, “ASL Pop Art” at Columbia College Chicago he displayed some of these works alongside collaborative work he created with Ann Silver.
-To view his work, visit the website http://www.silvermoonbrand.com/ and learn more about his books on deaf art history at http://www.empyrealpress.com/author-information/.
+To learn more about his books on deaf art history, see http://www.empyrealpress.com/author-information/.

 Laurent “Milouz” Hamelin